 For Obstetric Care

 We are as busy as ever providing prenatal and postpartum care in all of our offices and delivering babies on Blake 14 at Mass General.
-To appropriately minimize the number of your visits but still assure best outcomes, we have consolidated a few visits and, when possible, will plan other visits using phones or video devices.
+We have learned a lot during the COVID-19 pandemic about the many advantages of combining in-person with virtual visits during prenatal care and will continue to offer a combination of both types of visits during your prenatal journey.
 In all cases, we will be sure you have the care you need and that is right for your pregnancy and specific circumstances.

 Key things to understand about your labor and delivery stay include:

-- All patients presenting for delivery are encouraged to bring one support person to be with them during their delivery.
-Given the ongoing pandemic, and in line with current hospital policy and needs to protect the health of our staff and other patients, the person who comes to support you must be free from symptoms of COVID-19
+- All patients presenting for delivery are welcome to bring up to TWO support persons to be with them during their delivery.
+In line with current hospital policy and needs to protect the health of our staff and other patients, your visitors must be free from symptoms of COVID-19 or recent exposure

 - At Mass General we continue to support "rooming in" for all our patients, enabling our mothers to share space with their newborns.
 This includes those that may have known or suspected COVID-19 infections and is in line with latest guidance from the Centers for Disease Control (CDC)